eXascaleInfolab/clubmark/README.md

     i[Y]  - intrinsic measures for overlapping communities, default: all m  - modularity Q
       c  - conductance f
-    u  - update quality evaluations appending the new results to the existing stored evaluaitons (if any) and then aggregate everything to the final summarized results skipping older duplicates (if any).
+    u  - update quality evaluations appending the new results to the existing stored evaluations (if any) and then aggregate everything to the final summarized results skipping older duplicates (if any).
   ATTENTION: "-qu" requires at least one more "-qX" flag to indicate what measures should be (re)evaluated.
 Applicable only for the same seed as existed evaluations had.
 The existed quality evaluations are backed up anyway.
-NOTE: multiple quality evaluaiton options can be specified via the multiple -q opitons.
+NOTE: multiple quality evaluation options can be specified via the multiple -q options.
   --timeout, -t[X]=<float_number>  - specifies timeout for each benchmarking application per single evaluation on each network in sec, min or hours; 0 sec - no timeout, default: 36 h 0 min 0 sec
     s  - time in seconds, default option m  - time in minutes